Admission Requirements for Undergraduate Degrees in Israel

 Tests: Admission for bachelor’s degree studies is linked to GPA as well as SAT and other standardised test scores.
 Most of the programs grant entrance to students with a high school average of around 80 or higher.
 For more demanding faculties such as engineering, the average should be above 90 and SAT scores should be around 1400 or more.
 Those who did not finish their high school in nations where English is spoken are required to take English Proficiency test such as IELTS or TOEFL

 Admission Requirements: Basic requirements for admission to Bachelor’s degree programs are diploma from high school or matriculation certificate, proficiency in Hebrew and good scores in psychometric entrance exams.
 Certain departments of universities and colleges have more requirements such as interviews and additional tests.
 Israel's citizenship is needed for those students who want to appear for certain courses such as physiotherapy and veterinary medicine.
 High admission requirements are needed for courses such as medicine, psychology, law and engineering.

 Admittance Requirements: Secondary school diploma equivalent to Israeli matriculation certificate include the Australia's HSC and the English GCE comprising 2 A and 3 O level.
 Students whose high school diploma is not equivalent to the Israeli matriculation certificate must have completed an additional year of study in international universities or a pre-academic preparatory program at Israeli universities.

 Psychometric Entrance Examination: The Entrance Test for Psychometrics is conducted by the Israeli national Institution regarding Testing And Evaluation or NITE.

-Results were valid for 5 academic years following the exam date.
+Results are valid for 5 academic years following the exam date.
 The test can be taken “n” number of times provided there is a gap of 10 months between the two testing sessions.
-Examinees receive results regarding the institutions to which he or she has applied
+Examinees receive results regarding the institutions to which he or she has applied.